zhao-hr/oh-my-papers-website/README.md

 python3 back_end/src/test.py
 ~~~

-Then type "www.ohmypapers.com" in your browser, and you will be able to use this APP.
+Then type "www.ohmypapers.com" in your browser, and you will be able to use this application.

 ![img](img/test.png)